AmirAli5/100DaysOfMLCode/README.md

 #### Today's Progress : Implementation of Stack Auto Encoder in pytorch using the dataset of Grouplens research (training step complete) (continous)

 ## Day 55: December 30 , 2018
 #### Today's Progress : Implementation of Stack Auto Encoder in pytorch using the dataset of Grouplens research (testing  step complete)

+## Day 56: December 31 , 2018
+#### Today's Progress : Face, Eye and Smile Detection using OpenCV in Computer Vision